OWASP/igoat/README.md

-# iGoat - A deliberately insecure iOS Application #
+# iGoat - A Deliberately Insecure iOS Application #

 iGoat is a learning tool for iOS developers (iPhone, iPad, etc.).
 It was inspired by the WebGoat project, and has a similar conceptual flow to it.